 Outside the newsroom, Stacey is passionate about mentoring girls and young women.

-Danielle is a process improvement specialist in the Department of Radiation Oncology at UT Southwestern Medical Center in Dallas, Texas.
+Danielle is an Ambulatory Clinic Manager in the Department of Radiation Oncology at UT Southwestern Medical Center in Dallas, Texas.
 She is part of a clinical operations team that works with department and clinical leadership to improve, create and implement processes that better patient care in radiation oncology.
 In this role, she has the opportunity to help those in the healthcare field cultivate skills to provide better treatment to their patients.

 She received a B.A. in health and exercise science from the University of Oklahoma (OU) and a master's degree in health administration from the University of North Texas Health Science Center.
 While at OU, she was an active member of the Chi Omega sorority and served on the executive team for OU’s biggest philanthropy program, Soonerthon.
 During her master’s program, she volunteered for John Peter Smith Hospital and HopeKids.
-Danielle continues to be involved with HopeKids, an organization that helps children who have cancer or some other life-threatening medical condition.
 Whenever possible, she uses her experience and education to make a positive impact within her community and beyond.

 In his first full-time NFL position in 2015, the Bills ranked first in the NFL with 93 passes defensed, posted the third-lowest completion percentage at 57.6 percent and tied for sixth in the league with 17 interceptions.
 Under Lynn’s guidance in 2016, the Bills secondary was fourth in the NFL with 19 passing touchdowns allowed, fourth with an opponent completion percentage of 59.9 and sixth with an average of 223.9 passing yards allowed per game.